 However, there are downsides to this approach also and, unless you do this already, I would like to try to persuade you to resist the temptation to strip everything back this autumn and (with one or two exceptions) instead leave your herbaceous perennials to stand as they are and not touch them again until the end of February/early March.

 In nature plants grow, decay and regrow the following year more often that not just fine without the interference of man.
 Indeed, leaf drop is nature’s way of mulching and feeding the soil year after year.
 Stripping the borders of organic material each autumn results in a stark, deserted, sterile and somewhat unnatural space in my opinion.

-Not all fungi are bad and indeed many plants need the presence of soil fungi to obtain their essential nutrients from the soil.
+Not all fungi are bad and indeed most plants need the presence of soil fungi to obtain their essential nutrients from the soil.
 Encourage soil fungi.
 Leaving organic matter to rot in situ is a simple way of doing that.

 In my own garden in Bristol I used this method for a period of several years (my UK clients refused to be persuaded that leaving things standing is good horticultural practice), where the climate is both mild and wet for most of the winter period.
 Using this method never seemed to effect plants to their detriment.
 In fact, come February it was not unusual to see healthy regrowth already emerging from the base of each plant.
 Leaving the topgrowth on over the winter does seem to offer the plants a micro climate beneath allowing them to get started earlier under their protective cover.